AdobeDocs/campaign-standard.en/help/automating/using/using-resources-different-from-targeting-dimensions.md

 **Example 1: identifying profiles targeted by the delivery with the label ”Welcome back !”**.

 * In this case, we want to target profiles.
 We will set the targeting dimension to **[!UICONTROL Profiles (profile)]**.
 * We want to filter the selected profiles according to the delivery label.
 We will therefore set the resource to **[!UICONTROL Delivery logs]**.
-This way, we are filtering directly in the delivery log table, which will offers better performances.
+This way, we are filtering directly in the delivery log table, which will offer better performance.

 ![](assets/targeting_dimension6.png)